sacmwg/draft-ietf-sacm-architecture-redux/draft-ietf-sacm-arch.md

 Following successful collection, Posture Collection Services (PCS) will supply the payload of collected posture attributes to the interface(s) supporting the persistent storage of those attributes to the Posture Attribute Repository.
 Information in this payload should include identifying information of the computing resource(s) for which attributes were collected.

 ### Initiate Ad-Hoc Evaluation
-The Orchestrator supplies a payload of evaluation instructions to a topic or set of topics to which Posture Evaluation Services (PES) are subscribed.
+The Orchestrator supplies a payload of evaluation instructions to a Posture Evaluation Services (PES) either through direct or broadcast mechanisms.
 The receiving PES components perform the required evaluation based on their capabilities.
-The PES generates a payload of posture evaluation results and publishes that payload to the appropriate topic(s), to which the Evaluation Results Repository is subscribed, for persistence.
+The PES generates a payload of posture evaluation results and publishes that payload to the Evaluation Results Repository interface, for persistence.

 ### Coordinate Periodic Evaluation
 Similar to ad-hoc evaluation, the Orchestrator supplies a payload of evaluation instructions similar to those of ad-hoc evaluation.
 Additional information elements containing evaluation identification and periodicity are included.